microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 3. That the PSV0 `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` values reflect those provided for the wave size range.

+Note that the above must all use literal values for the parameters on account of other compile-time contants being broken due to DXC bug [#2188](https://github.com/microsoft/DirectXShaderCompiler/issues/2188).

 #### Diagnostics Testing

 1. Use the following invalid parameters each parameter location to `WaveSize`